phber/phber.github.io/_projects/minor-arpeggio.md

 As an example, the fundamentals 1-6 of the undertone series of C form the shape of a pure minor arpeggio from F:

-{% include figure.html width="70%" path="https://upload.wikimedia.org/wikipedia/commons/f/f2/Undertone_series_on_C.png" class="img-fluid rounded z-depth-1" center=true %}
+{% include figure.html width="70%" path="https://upload.wikimedia.org/wikipedia/commons/f/f2/Undertone_series_on_C.png" zoomable=true class="img-fluid rounded z-depth-1" center=true %}
  <div class="caption">
 The undertone series on C.
 </div>